iomoath/file_watchtower/README.md

 # File Watchtower

-File WatchTower project is a lightweight and File Integrity Montiroing Tool.
+File WatchTower project is a lightweight File Integrity Montiroing Tool.
 File WatchTower is able to detect, log and report a change in a file content, file deletion, file renaming and file creation.
 Whenever an violation is occurs, File WatchTower will notify you by Email and also will produce logs about the incident.

 Features:
 * Detect a change in a file content.